Miss Indian San Juan college

-Ms. San Juan College Indian Princess promotes cultural awareness and understanding of tribal/indigenous nations while representing the Native American students at San Juan College.
-During her reign as Ms. San Juan College Indian Princess she assists with the recruitment and retention of Native American students.
+Ms. Indian San Juan College promotes cultural awareness and understanding of tribal/indigenous nations while representing the Native American students at San Juan College.
+During her reign as Ms. Indian San Juan College she assists with the recruitment and retention of Native American students.
 She serves as a role model, leader and representative of San Juan College while sharing her Native American culture with a wider audience.

 “T’áá hwó ajít’éego Iiná nizhónígó silá dooleeł,” is one of many teachings JoDawna has learned from her parents, grandparents, and other role models in her life.
 It means you must set yourself a goal, develop self-discipline, and set a plan to achieve your goals.
 This is how you build yourself a beautifil life.
 This teaching, combined with a passion for helping others, inspired JoDawna to pursue degrees in Nursing and Psychology at San Juan College.